Chapter 7 Bankruptcy Rules Overview

 If the trustee determines that you have nonexempt property, you may have to either give up the property or supply the trustee with money in the amount of the property's value.

-Sometimes, though, if the property doesn't have much value or would be too difficult for the trustee to sell, trustees will occasionally "abandon" the property, essentially allowing you to keep it even though it is nonexempt.
+Sometimes, if the property doesn't have much value or would be too difficult for the trustee to sell, trustees will occasionally abandon the property, allowing you to keep it even though it is nonexempt.

 At the beginning of the bankruptcy process, you will elect to do one of the following: